djpugh/nskit/docs/source/usage.md

 You can also customise the environment initialisation if you need to override specifics of the configuration however this is not recommended as it can cause complex issues with the templates/handling.

-The default implementation defines the loader to use ``_PkgResourcesTemplateLoader`` to allow for package resources type loading on the environment (see examples above), but other parameters could be configured/changed
+The default implementation defines the loader to use ``_PkgResourcesTemplateLoader`` to allow for package resources type loading on the environment (see examples above), but other parameters could be configured/changed by setting the ``NSKIT_MIXER_JINJA_ENVIRONMENT_FACTORY`` environment variable to the name of the entrypoint.

 !!! warning